dexie/dexie-website/cloud/docs/consistency.md

 ---
 layout: docs-dexie-cloud
-title: "Consistency in Dexie Cloud"
+title: 'Consistency in Dexie Cloud'
 ---

 This page describes the concepts that Dexie Cloud use in order to guarantee consistency in the synchronized offline-first database.
 Offline clients may share the same subset of data - and perform operations that may yield one direct result on the offline database, but would have yielded another result after a sync where updated data from another client would make the original operation yield another result.
 Consistent add-, modify-, put- and delete operations are core concepts of Dexie Cloud and makes sure to not just sync individual objects but also the conditions used in the operations, so that the same operations can be re-executed on updated data to guarantee the same consistency at all times.